Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: RELATED WORK

-As mentioned above, there are many approaches that have made significant progress in learning policies directly from pixels.
+As mentioned above, there are many approaches that have attempted to train policies using pixels as observations, relying in simplifying assumptions.
 However, the landscape of model-based RL (MBRL) methods applied to real-world robotics remains relatively limited, and existing research primarily focuses on simulation environments.
 Within the context of real-world robotic applications, prior MBRL work often relies on state estimations rather than raw pixel observations.
 Specifically, there are some works tackling the problem of flying a quadcopter using model-based RL, for high-level control~\cite{becker2020learning} or low-level controller learning~\cite{lambert2019low}.
 However, these works have been using state estimation as observations, and not directly pixels as observations.
 When speaking about works that use MBRL from pixels and that deploy in real-world robots, the number of works is even lower.
 One of the early works in this direction is \cite{wahlstrom2015pixels}, where a learned world model of the dynamics is built from pixels, and is then used by an MPC planner to get the optimal policy, which outputs torque commands for a real-world manipulator.
 Another interesting work that applies DreamerV3 to a real-world robotic system is \cite{bi2024sample}, where the table top labyrinth game is solved in the real world by using top-view fixed camera in conjunction with the measurement of the table angle.
-However, this work does not belong to the mobile robotics category.
+However, this setup does not fall under mobile robotics, as the observations are not egocentric but rather taken from a fixed viewpoint with most of the environment remaining unchanged in the field of view.
 One of the most salient works that applies DreamerV3 \cite{hafner2023dreamerv3} to real-world robotics is~\cite{wu2022daydreamer}, where different policies are trained from images, depth and state, for different tasks.
 These include pick-and-place manipulation utilizing a fusion of RGB images, depth data, and proprioceptive sensing, as well as quadruped locomotion trained solely on proprioceptive sensor data.
 Notably, the only instance of direct learning from pixels to commands involves a 2D navigation task with a Sphero robot, a relatively simple scenario in terms of dynamics and environmental complexity.